 Note: Spring tea ceremony May 16-June 14 500JPY plus 200JPY entry fee.

 Note: May 3, 10, 21, 24, 31 for tea drive events.
 500JPY admission

 Where: Yobitsugi Park, 4 Chome-13-38 Yobitsugi, Minami Ward (map)

 Note: May 17-June 21 for Monthly Kettle meeting, 500JPY with a reservation.

-Note: Spring events have finished.
-Contact for details of summer events
+Note: Contact for details of spring and summer events

 Note: May 10, 23, June 30 for events.
 500JPY

-Note: Tea ceremonies are held sporadically throught the year.
+Note: Tea ceremonies are held sporadically throughout the year.

 Fee: 800JPY (on day), 600JPY (in advance) plus Nagoya Castle admission fee